alexerlandsson/search-filter.js/README.md

 When you're done, minify the file if you want to use the minified version in production.

 The filter-value should be set to the search term(s) that should be filtered.
-The script will transform any data values that are not lowercase into lowercase on page load, but **if you set the value dynamically after load, make sure you set this value in lowercase**.
+The script will transform any data values that are not lowercase into lowercase on page load, but **if you set the value dynamically after load, make sure you set this value in lowercase in order to make the filter work**.

 ### 2. Add the JavaScript to your HTML
 Add search-filter.min.js or search-filter.js to your HTML file depending on which one you want to use.
 I suggest you to use the minified version.